Spectral Line Workshop

 width=11)

 What does this tell us?
-Well the recessional velocity in the LSRK frame of the host galaxy is around $845\pm1\,\mathrm{km\,s^{-1}}$ therefore, this plot shows that we have a strong jet of HI moving away from the black hole and a weaker jet moving towards us.
+Well, the recessional velocity in the LSRK frame of the host galaxy is around $845\pm1\,\mathrm{km\,s^{-1}}$ therefore, this plot shows that we have a strong jet of HI moving away from the black hole and a weaker jet moving towards us.
 We can quantify this further by taking moment maps, as we will do in the next section.

 B. Make moments (step 13)

-Moment maps are useful as we can use them to derive parameters such as integrated line intensity, centroid velocity and line widths as function of position.
-The zeroth moment or moment 0 gives us the total intensity of the line ($I_\mathrm{tot}$) and is defined as: $$I_\mathrm{tot}(\alpha,\delta) = \Delta v\sum^{N_\mathrm{chan}}_{i=1}S_\nu(\alpha,\delta,v_i)$$ where $S_\nu(\alpha,\delta,v_i)$ is the flux density per channel.
-The first moment or moment 1 gives us the intensity-weighted velocity or the mean velocity ($\bar{v}$) and is defined as: $$\overline{v}(\alpha, \delta)=\frac{\sum_{i=1}^{N_{\text { chan }}} v_{i} S_{\nu}\left(\alpha, \delta, \nu_{i}\right)}{\sum_{i=1}^{N_{\text { chan }}} S_{\nu}\left(\alpha, \delta, \nu_{i}\right)}$$ Moments are sensitive to noise so clipping is required.
-Sum only over the planes of the data cube that contain emission and, since higher order moments depend on lower ones (so progressively noisier), set a conservative intensity threshold for 1st and 2nd moments.
+Moment maps are useful because they allow us to derive parameters such as integrated line intensity, centroid velocity, and line widths as functions of position.
+The zeroth moment, or moment 0, provides the total intensity of the line ($I_\mathrm{tot}$) and is defined as: $$I_\mathrm{tot}(\alpha,\delta) = \Delta v\sum^{N_\mathrm{chan}}_{i=1}S_\nu(\alpha,\delta,v_i)$$ where $S_\nu(\alpha,\delta,v_i)$ is the flux density per channel.
+The first moment or moment 1 gives us the intensity-weighted velocity or the mean velocity ($\bar{v}$) and is defined as: $$\overline{v}(\alpha, \delta)=\frac{\sum_{i=1}^{N_{\text { chan }}} v_{i} S_{\nu}\left(\alpha, \delta, \nu_{i}\right)}{\sum_{i=1}^{N_{\text { chan }}} S_{\nu}\left(\alpha, \delta, \nu_{i}\right)}$$ Moments are sensitive to noise, so clipping is necessary.
+Sum only the planes of the data cube that contain emission, and since higher-order moments depend on lower ones (making them progressively noisier), establish a conservative intensity threshold for the 1st and 2nd moments.

-We can also script this using the CASA task immoments and we should only use the channels with the line signal
+We can also script this using the CASA task immoments

-os.system('rm -rf NGC660_line.clean.mom0')
+os.system('rm -rf NGC660line.mom0')

 moments=[0],